 Begin your bar-hopping journey at Post Bar at the Fullerton Hotel.
-You'll be spoilt for choice when it comes to restaurant-bars with waterfront views: popular picks include Kinki Rooftop Bar, Lantern Bar at The Fullerton Bay Hotel, as well as the 1919 Restaurant & The Rooftop Bar, Overeasy and The Pelican which are close to the Merlion Park.
+You'll be spoilt for choice when it comes to restaurant-bars with waterfront views: popular picks include Kinki Rooftop Bar, Lantern Bar at The Fullerton Bay Hotel, as well as the 1919 Restaurant & The Rooftop Bar and Overeasy which are close to the Merlion Park.

 For a cosier cocktail spot, check out Orgo at the Esplanade, which is located at the arts venue’s rooftop.
 Here, you’ll get great views, while avoiding the crowds at the waterfront.